 There is a possibility the breeder or pet shop will only know the gecko’s hatching date.

 If this is the case, you will still be able to use this information to your advantage.

-If you know when your gecko hatched, you will be able to determine their age.
+If you know when your gecko hatched, you will be able to determine its age.

-By referring to their age, you will be able to track when they are nearing sexual maturity and also know how reliable the methods you are using are when figuring out your lizard’s sex.
+By referring to their age, you will be able to track when they are nearing sexual maturity and also know how reliable your methods are when figuring out your lizard’s sex.